Author

 6 Types of Data Models (With Examples)

-In part 2 of the “how to model data” series, we answer the question “What are the different types of data models?”
-Take a look at various logical models, data model examples, their strengths and weaknesses, and pros and cons....
+In part 2 of the “how to model data” series, we answer the question “What are the different data model types” Take a look at various logical models, data model examples, their strengths and weaknesses, and pros and cons.
+Part...

 Data modeling is the process of planning a structure to represent how information and relationships between information will be stored in your system.
 This post is a brief introduction to data modeling, as well as three progressive types of data...